sheriefvt/CCP/README.md

-# This is the database for OSF preprints common problems
+This is the database for COS common code problems